Watercolor Flower Tattoos

 Abstract Watercolor Flower Tattoos

-For a depiction of a flower that’s full of freedom, go for an abstract design.
+For a depiction of a flower that’s full of freedom, go for an abstract tattoo design.

-Watercolor styles are known for their carefree imagery and lacking the need for a literal tattoo design, so dig even deeper into this and make it an abstract flower.
+Watercolor tattoo styles are known for their carefree imagery and lacking the need for a literal tattoo design, so dig even deeper into this and make it an abstract flower tattoo.

 Black & Grey Watercolor Flower Tattoos